AguaClara/Textbook/Sedimentation/Sed_Examples.rst

 :math:`\frac{A_{manifold}}{A_{diff}} = \frac{v_{diff}}{v_{manifold}}`

-5. What is the significance of the flow area ratio that you found?
+**5. What is the significance** of the flow area ratio that you found?
 What does it tell you about the relative areas?

 .. code:: python